-Nevada Tiny Homes
+Nevada Tiny Home Zoning

 Temperatures vary widely in Nevada throughout the year—or even throughout the day if you live at higher elevations.
-Much of Nevada experiences hot summers and cold winters, with some parts experiencing some of the most brutal heat in the country.
+Much of Nevada experiences hot summers and cold winters, with certain areas experiencing some of the most brutal heat in the country.
 Investing in high quality insulation will go a long way.
 The better insulated your tiny home, the less the competition between inside and outside temperatures.
 This means you can keep your Nevada tiny home at a comfortable temperature year-round with maximum energy efficiency.

 We recommend giving thought to the placement of your tiny home on your site.
 Set yourself up for energy efficiency by facing the long walls of your trailer to the north and south.
 This will mean less surface area penetration from the hot rising and setting summer sun.
 It also helps maximize your heat from the sun in the winter, which stays low in the southern sky.
 Consider landscaping that will increase the comfort of your home as well as its curb appeal.
 For example, planting trees and shrubbery to the east and west of the home will give you free added heat protection and shade in the summer months.